PGI, a European guarantee

 But more specifically what are these agricultural and food products?

-Among the products that can make use of the IGP mark are wines, beers, fresh meats and meat products such as sausages, ifmoorings and other types of food of animal origin including honey, eggs, wool, oli and fats, fish, molluscs, crustaceans and derivatives, spices, cereals and fruit and vegetables, essential oils, pasta, chocolate and bakery products, biscuits, confectionery and pastries, including the typical Tuscans, Ricciarelli e Panforte.
+Among the products that can make use of the IGP mark are wines, beers, fresh meats and meat products such as sausages, ifmoorings and other types of food of animal origin including honey, eggs, wool, oils and fats, fish, molluscs, crustaceans and derivatives, spices, cereals and fruit and vegetables, essential oils, pasta, chocolate and bakery products, biscuits, confectionery and pastries, including the typical Tuscans, Ricciarelli e Panforte.

 Italy is the European country with the largest number of IGP foods but we find only one of the Olive Oil.